-import numpy as np import pandas as pd import holoviews as hv from scipy.spatial import Delaunay hv.extension('matplotlib')
+import numpy as np import holoviews as hv from holoviews import opts from scipy.spatial import Delaunay hv.extension('matplotlib')

-represents a mesh of triangles represented as the simplexes and vertexes.
+TriMesh represents a mesh of triangles represented as the simplexes and vertices.
 The simplexes represent the indices into the vertex data, made up of three indices per triangle.
 The mesh therefore follows a datastructure very similar to a graph, with the abstract connectivity between nodes stored on the

 Unlike a Graph each simplex is represented as the node indices of the three corners of each triangle rather than the usual source and target node.